 - Any change to the decision that occurs prior to the time that such a decision becomes final

 - When such decision becomes final

-In the case where the accused or the accuser is a student, the Vice President of Student Life, a Title IX Coordinator/Compliance Officer or their designee will provide the option to meet with the accused and/or accuser (whichever is a student) in person to go over the decision.
+In the case where the accused or the accuser is a student, the Vice President of Campus Life, a Title IX Coordinator/Compliance Officer or their designee will provide the option to meet with the accused and/or accuser (whichever is a student) in person to go over the decision.

 In the case where the accused or the accuser is an employee a Title IX Coordinator/Compliance Officer or the Executive Director of Human Resources, or their designee will separately meet with the alleged offender and/or accuser (whichever is an employee) to go over the decision.

 Upon request the University will disclose the results of a disciplinary proceeding for a violent crime or non-forcible sex offense (incest or statutory rape) to the victim of such crime/offense or the next of kin, if the victim is deceased.

 - Student/Employee Appeal Rights:

 - If the accused or accuser is an FPU employee, then their appeal process may be outlined in either the employee, staff or faculty handbook.
 If no specific appeals process is outlined, then the appeal will be processed as outlined below.
 Student appeals will be addressed as stated below and/or as outlined in the Student Handbook.